coresmart/persistencejs/README.md

 transaction.
 Note that `persistence.load` does not empty the database first, it simply attempts to add all objects to the database.
 If objects with, e.g. the same ID already exist, this will fail.

+Similarly, `persistence.loadFromJson` and `persistence.dumpToJson`
+respectively load and dump all the database's data as JSON strings.

 Query collections
 -----------------